Dr. Seuss was Racist

 Dr. Seuss is a prolific children’s book author and global icon.
-And Dr. Seuss has a history of racial baggage that educators should understand when introducing his writing to their students.https://www.tolerance.org/magazine/its-time-to-talk-about-dr-seuss
+And Dr. Seuss has a history of racial baggage that educators should understand when introducing his writing to their students.From Tolerance dot org

 My family visited Seussville at Universal Orlando.
 It’s a thing to do with kids in Orlando.
-We loved it, Kevin loved meeting Cat in the Hat.
-He loves Dr. Seuss books.
+We loved it, and Kevin loved meeting Cat in the Hat.
+He loves Dr. Seuss’s books.
 To be clear, I am really struggling with this.

 First, I think it’s important to note that I’m not suggesting to anyone that you gather every Seuss book and toy that you have, and go set it on fire in the backyard.